Managing an RDS Proxy - Amazon Relational Database Service

 aws rds describe-db-proxy-target-groups --db-proxy-name the-proxy { "TargetGroups": [ { "Status": "available", "UpdatedDate": "2019-11-30T16:49:30.342Z", "ConnectionPoolConfig": { "MaxIdleConnectionsPercent": 50, "ConnectionBorrowTimeout": 120, "MaxConnectionsPercent": 100, "SessionPinningFilters": [] }, "TargetGroupName": "default", "CreatedDate": "2019-11-30T16:49:27.940Z", "DBProxyName": "the-proxy", "IsDefault": true } ] } aws rds modify-db-proxy-target-group --db-proxy-name the-proxy --target-group-name default --connection-pool-config ' { "MaxIdleConnectionsPercent": 75 }' { "DBProxyTargetGroup": { "Status": "available", "UpdatedDate": "2019-12-02T04:09:50.420Z", "ConnectionPoolConfig": { "MaxIdleConnectionsPercent": 75, "ConnectionBorrowTimeout": 120, "MaxConnectionsPercent": 100, "SessionPinningFilters": [] }, "TargetGroupName": "default", "CreatedDate": "2019-11-30T16:49:27.940Z", "DBProxyName": "the-proxy", "IsDefault": true } }

-With the deregister-db-proxy-targets and register-db-proxy-targets commands, you change which RDS DB instance or Aurora DB cluster the proxy is associated with through its target group.
-Currently, each proxy can connect to one RDS DB instance or Aurora DB cluster.
+With the deregister-db-proxy-targets and register-db-proxy-targets commands, you change which RDS DB instances the proxy is associated with through its target group.
+Currently, each proxy can connect to one RDS DB instance.
 The target group tracks the connection details for all the RDS DB instances in a Multi-AZ configuration.
-Or the target group tracks the connection details for all the DB instances in an Aurora cluster.

 The following example starts with a proxy that is associated with an Aurora MySQL cluster named cluster-56-2020-02-25-1399.
 The example shows how to change the proxy so that it can connect to a different cluster named provisioned-cluster.